shaojiawei07/Selective-FD/README.md

 - The initial run of `Selective-FD.py` could be time-consuming as it needs to construct a dataset `./data/MNISTSelectedProxyDataset.pth`.
 It takes around 2 minutes in our server.
 - Please note that our method has the ability to support heterogeneous local models.
 But, for the sake of simplicity, all the clients adopt the same local models in this demo.

-- It is easy to extend the provided demo to other classification tasks.
+- The code can be adapted for other classification tasks.
 However, the performance of our method is highly dependent on the quality of the density-ratio estimator in the client-side selector.
 If the number of training samples is small or the input data reside in a high-dimensional space, it is possible that the density-ratio estimator may fail to identify the out-of-distribution samples, leading to performance degradation in knowledge distillation.
 One recommended solution is as follows:
 	- First, use a pretrained model to extract low-dimensional features from the input data.
 	- Second, estimate the density ratio in the feature space.